hyperburn777/PokemonPals_DL/README.md

 # Who's That Pokémon?
-A Silhouette-Based Deep Learning Approach to Fine-Grained Character Recognition
+A Silhouette-Based Deep Learning Approach to Character Classification

 ## Abstract